virtualyou/vytools/README.md

 # vytools
+__UNDER CONSTRUCTION__

 ## Abstract
-This is a collection of bash/zsh utilities for VirtualYou project work.
+This is a collection of bash utilities for VirtualYou project work.

-- For developers: env setup, code linting & cleaning, source file transformation, etc
-- For CM: git tagging
-- For testers: eg, README-CastleMock.md, README-Wiremock

 ### Overview
 This project is a work-in-progress.
-Originally drafted by Chris Noe for work within a MuleSoft project, much of this has been and is being refactored.
+Originally drafted by Chris Noe for work within many different projects.
+Much of this has been and is being refactored.
 It was a work-in-progress when Chris originally started it.

+### Features
 Scripts:
- - `bin/setup.sh`: A script for initial setup of a CDX developer workstation.
+ - `bin/setup.sh`: A script for the initial setup of a VirtualYou developer workstation.
  - `bin/indent.sh`: Apply standardized indentation to project files.
-This varies by file type, pom.xml (tabs), vs code (spaces), etc.
+(Under Construction) pom.xml (tabs), vs code (spaces), etc.
  - `bin/iter.sh`: A general purpose directory iterator.
- - `bin/each.sh`: A general purpose project iterator for running commands uniformly on the project source trees, (eg, build, deploy, git tagging).
+ - `bin/each.sh`: A general purpose project iterator for running commands uniformly across project repositories (e.g. git status, commit, tagging, etc.)